AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 **Syntax**
 ```
-example.org#%#//scriptlet("prevent-addEventListener"[, eventSearch[, functionSearch]])
+example.org#%#//scriptlet('prevent-addEventListener'[, eventSearch[, functionSearch]])
 ```

-**Parameters**
-- `eventSearch` (optional) String or regex matching the event name.
-If not specified, the scriptlets prevents all event listeners.
+- `eventSearch` - optional, string or regex matching the event name.
+If not specified, the scriptlets prevents all event listeners
-- `functionSearch` (optional) String or regex matching the event listener function body.
-If not set, the scriptlet prevents all event listeners with event name matching `eventSearch`.
+- `functionSearch` - optional, string or regex matching the event listener function body.
+If not set, the scriptlet prevents all event listeners with event name matching `eventSearch`

 **Examples**
 1. Prevent all `click` listeners:
 ```
-    example.org#%#//scriptlet("prevent-addEventListener", "click")
+    example.org#%#//scriptlet('prevent-addEventListener', 'click')
 ```

 2. Prevent 'click' listeners with the callback body containing `searchString`.
 ```
-    example.org#%#//scriptlet("prevent-addEventListener", "click", "searchString")
+    example.org#%#//scriptlet('prevent-addEventListener', 'click', 'searchString')
 ```

     For instance, this listener will not be called: